Varifocal/Multifocal Contact Lenses for clear vision

 Multifocal Contact lenses are either weighted to stay in place, or are thinned out at the top and bottom to stay in the correct orientation in relation to your lids.
-They work on a 'simultaneous vision principle' in that both distance and near vision are in focus at the same time, and you learn to ignore one and see the other, depending on the task in hand.
+They work on a 'simultaneous vision principle' in that both distance and near vision are in focus at the same time, and you learn to ignore one and see the other, depending on the task at hand.
 Multifocal lenses can come with a centre near or a centre distance design, and your optometrist will judge which is best for you.

 All of these lens types are designed to give you a clear field of vision in near, far and middle distances by shifting your gaze, allowing you to see objects that are near and far at the same time, your eyes can easily adapt to this type of lens., which means you will be able to see like you did in your younger years.

 What Are Multifocal Contact Lenses Used For?

 Multifocal contact lenses are used to correct the vision of people experiencing Presbyopia.

 The symptoms of presbyopia generally start to appear between the ages of 40 and 50 and not too long ago virtually everyone over that age would be prescribed bi-focal or Varifocal glasses to correct their vision, this was not a great look and made many people feel old before their time.